xwings/ctf.hitb2018dxb/README.md

 ![alt text](https://raw.githubusercontent.com/xwings/ctf.hitb2018dxb/master/pic/boardctf.jpg)

-Challange 0:

 Previous Beijing CTF, we used LED and some firmware tweak.
-So this time round we gonna use buttons and Bootrooms.
+This time round will be buttons, gpio and bootloader.

 Chllange Desc:
 * cat /etc/flag by solving buttons and bootloader

+To Fix:
 * Buttons: GPIO 37, 37H for ON and 38L for OFF
 * [Bootloader: ](https://breed.hackpascal.net/) a closesouce and free bootloader

 Flag formation:
 * rc.local will string the very last line of /dev/mtd0 and md5 the stings
 * rc.local will md5hash /etc/shadow
 * join the two md5 will be the flag